gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If the requesting group member has exclusively the role of monitor, the Group Manager replies with a 4.00 (Bad request) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles").

-* If the request is successfully processed, the Group Manager stores the association between i) the new public key of the group member; and ii) the Group Identifier (Gid), i.e., the OSCORE ID Context, associated to the OSCORE group together with the OSCORE Sender ID assigned to the group member in the group.
+* If the request is successfully processed, the Group Manager stores the association between i) the new authentication credential of the group member; and ii) the Group Identifier (Gid), i.e., the OSCORE ID Context, associated to the OSCORE group together with the OSCORE Sender ID assigned to the group member in the group.
 The Group Manager MUST keep this association updated over time.

-# Retrieve the Group Manager's Public Key # {#sec-gm-pub-key}
+# Retrieve the Group Manager's Authentication Credential # {#sec-gm-pub-key}

-A group member or a signature verifier may need to retrieve the public key of the Group Manager.
+A group member or a signature verifier may need to retrieve the authentication credential of the Group Manager.
 To this end, the requesting client sends a KDC Public Key Request message to the Group Manager.

 In particular, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/kdc-pub-key at the Group Manager defined in {{Section 4.5.1.1 of I-D.ietf-ace-key-groupcomm}}, where GROUPNAME is the name of the OSCORE group.